- 54% – Americans over 18 who drink coffee daily

 Chicory has actually been harvested and used as a coffee substitute for years, especially in tough economic times when coffee was considered a luxury (times of war, the Great Depression, etc).
 It is still used today in the typical strongly brewed coffee of New Orleans!

 Chicory has shown properties similar to dandelion root- hepatoprotective and improved gut function in general.
-I purchase my roasted chicory root online; you can find some here.
+I purchase my roasted chicory root online; see the links below.

 |Bring water just to a boil.
 Add your “coffee.”Let it percolate and do its thing for 5 minutes or so.
 Strain out the dandelion and chicory, leaving a lovely, rich, earthy, fragrant cup of “Joe.”

 *Or, I use my tea infusing spoon and just leave it in my cup (see picture).
-I bought one at my local health food store, or search online here.
+I bought one at my local health food store, but I found one here and it is cheaper (less than $5 and I use mine all of the time).
 It just gets more rich as I drink it.
 Yum!